 Several therapeutic opportunities may exist along Parkinís multistep activation process, and strategies aiming at safely activating and maintaining Parkin in an active state could prove beneficial and might open up new avenues to treat Parkinsonís disease in the future.

 Anticipated Outcome: † † † † †

 The researchers expect to identify small molecule Parkin activators.
 In subsequent follow-up studies and using structure-function-based drug design, these could be further developed into neuroprotective agents.

-Assistant Professor/Senior Associate Consultant I at Mayo Clinic
+Associate Professor of Neuroscience at Mayo Clinic

 Location: Jacksonville, Florida, United States